 There’s no denying that one of the reasons behind the success of ABC’s How to Get Away with Murder is Viola Davis‘ flawless interpretation of one of the most complicated characters on TV: Annalise Keating.
-Annalise is one of the most complicated, well-written characters on TV right now, so we thought that she deserved her own piece in our Character Analysis series.
+Annalise is one of the most complicated, well-written characters on TV right now.
+So we thought that she deserved her own piece in our Character Analysis series.

 Next to Wes, Annalise Keating is the main character of the series.
 She is introduced as the professor of Criminal Law 100 and a defense attorney who represents all types of criminals.
 Her introduction in the series as that of a flawless person.
-She is someone who has everything in life: a successful career, a home and a family.
+She is someone who has everything in life: a successful career, a home, and a family.
 Not only that, but she is also regarded as incredibly intelligent and sexy.
 Annalise is seen as an inspiration, someone that all her students, especially the Keating 5, aspire to be.

 But Annalise’s life has never been perfect.
 Starting from her childhood, her family was poor and she was sexually abused by her uncle.
-She does have, however, a loving mother, one that would do anything for her, including burning down the house in which they lived with the abusive uncle inside.
+She does have, however, a loving mother.
+One that would do anything for her.
+This included burning down the house in which they lived with her abusive uncle inside.
 There’s really no wonder why Annalise is willing to do such terrible things just to protect those around her, as that’s exactly what her mother did.

-Considering that at the time I’m writing this we are in Black History Month, I couldn’t write this analysis without mentioning one of the most powerful scenes I have seen on television in recent times.
-And that is the scene in which Annalise prepares to go to bed by taking her wig and make up off.
+Considering that at the time I was writing this we are in Black History Month.
+I couldn’t write this analysis without mentioning one of the most powerful scenes I have seen on television.
+This is the scene in which Annalise prepares to go to bed by taking her wig and makeup off.
 In an interview on The Ellen Show, Viola Davis said that she was the one who told the writers that she had to take off her wig because she wanted to

 The thing is no one is perfect.
 Which is why many people struggle to see themselves in today’s fictional characters and instead choose to idolize them or look up to them.
-Annalise is no role model, but while I rarely agree with her decisions, I find it very easy to see myself in her struggling and her insecurities and to empathize with her in some way.
+Annalise is not a role model.
+While I rarely agree with her decisions, I find it very easy to see myself in her struggles and her insecurities and to empathize with her in some way.
 Ironically, the fact that Annalise’s character can be unlikable is what makes her likable.

-I don’t want to finish this essay without mentioning a new aspect of Annalise that has been introduced in this second season, and that is her bisexuality.
-Little has been said about it as we only learned this fact after the re-appearence of Eve, former classmate and girlfriend.
+I don’t want to finish this essay without mentioning a new aspect of Annalise that has been introduced in this second season and that is her bisexuality.
+Little has been said about it as we only learned this fact after the re-appearance of Eve, a former classmate and girlfriend.
 And wasn’t that the biggest F you to heteronormativity?
 Annalise didn’t “choose” to go lesbian.

-Considering how fascinating this character is and how she keeps growing and evolving, I will definitely be back with a Part 2 of this analysis!
+Considering how fascinating this character is and how she keeps growing and evolving, I will definitely be back with Part 2 of this analysis!
 In the meantime, I will let the amazing Viola Davis finish this:

 “There is something about Annalise that, even in the midst of this fiction, feels real.
 Taking off the wig, the unapologetic way that I just allow myself to be a mess.
 I think that a lot of women can relate to that.
 The secrets, revealing her private moments, and then puting on that very public persona and mask” – Viola Davis (x)